Yemen: Death & Mass Starvation – Forgotten Women

 Donate Now

-6. The rate of disability is increasing, women and children have lost limbs due to the war and land mines
+5. Increasing rates of disabilities, women and children have lost limbs due to the war and land mines

 ”Sex for aid and sexual exploitation should not and will not be tolerated, we are here to serve those in need and in the same breath protect those who we serve.”
 Forgotten Women Team